-We handle wafer sizes from 4“ up to 12“ on different frame formats.
+We handle wafer sizes from 4“up to 12“on different frame formats.
 The large flexibility, which our platforms offer, is supported by the in-house developed application software VisualMachinesTM.
-The functions references on the SEMI-standards but can also be adapted to the customer needs.
+The functions refer to the SEMI-standards but can also be adapted to the customer needs.

 Further information die bonding machines: